 Cities are home to more than 70% of the EU population, and account for approximately 85% of the EU's gross domestic product (GDP).

 In many cities, the growing demand for mobility leads to unsustainable situations: severe traffic congestion, bad air quality, noise nuisance and high CO2-emissions.
-That is why urban mobility is an important item on the agenda of national governments, and a key point for the European
+That is why urban mobility is an important item on the agenda of different EU and Non-EU governments, and a key point for the European Commission.

 Panteia is a partner for local, regional, national and international organisations that are facing the problems of increasing urbanisation.
 Focusing on the collective mobility interests, we provide organisations with information on urban mobility issues and challenges.
 We also work with them to turn these challenges and pieces of information into innovative, creative mobility solutions.